Anne Carter BSc (Hons) MSc PhD PGCEP FHEA MRSB

 I have a real interest in applied research-things that make a difference in the real world.
 After I completed a PhD in canine behaviour and welfare in 2011, I moved to Nottingham Trent University in 2012 to continue my passion for all things research and all things dog.
 I have been a canicrosser for about 8 years now and inevitably my research and recreation have begun to overlap.
 One of my dogs really struggles in the heat, and as a winter sport, I started to question the effects of unseasonably warm weather on dogs competing in canicross.

-Emily Hall MA VetMB PGCAP FHEA MRSB MRCVS
+Emily Hall MA VetMB PGCAP SFHEA MRSB MRCVS

-I qualified as a veterinary surgeon in 2007 then spent seven years working in small animal first opinion veterinary practice.
+I qualified as a veterinary surgeon in 2007 then spent seven years working in small animal primary care veterinary practice.
 In 2014 I made the leap into teaching, starting at a further education college in the midlands teaching animal health and welfare.
 In 2015 I moved to Nottingham Trent University to teach student veterinary nurses.

 I am passionate about animal welfare and strongly believe we can do more to prevent many diseases and much suffering.
 I am currently researching canine heatstroke, particularly exertional heatstroke – heatstroke caused by exercise rather than confinement in a hot space like a car.